 For patients with more advanced tooth loss, an implant-supported prosthetic will likely be recommended.
 This includes both partial and full dentures.
 Partials fill gaps in smiles between healthy teeth and full dentures replace the entire row of teeth.
 Both prosthetics use a base material to provide support for numerous teeth.
-In most cases, we can affix the base of both partial and full dentures to about four strategically positioned dental implant posts.
+In most cases, we can affix the base of both partial and full dentures to about four to eight strategically positioned dental implant posts.

 Understanding the Cost of Dental Implants